SDG14 – Life Below Water: Conservation and Sustainable Use of the Ocean

 13:00-13:15 Conference opening: Rector Dag Rune Olsen, University of Bergen (UiB)

-14:30-15:15 KEYNOTE: Ocean Science and Policy – The Bergen Approach.
-Programme Director Peter M. Haugan, Institute of Marine Research
+14:15-15:00 Keynote: Ocean Science and Policy – The Bergen Approach.
+Programme Director, Professor Peter M. Haugan, Institute of Marine Research

-17:00-18:00 The Annual OCEAN SUSTAINABILITY BERGEN LECTURE: Mr. Vidar Helgesen, Norway's Special Representative for the Ocean (followed by moderated Q+A)
+17:00-17:45 The Annual Ocean Sustainability Bergen Lecture: Towards a sustainable ocean economy.
+Mr. Vidar Helgesen, Norway's Special Representative for the Ocean

 DAY 2: 22 October / BBNJ – Frontline for the High Seas

-09:00-10:00 KEYNOTE: The BBNJ Process and Norway.
-Mr. Andreas Kravik, Deputy Director, Legal Affairs Department, Ministry of Foreign Affairs, Norway (followed by moderated Q+A) (TBC)
+09:00-09:45 Keynote: Law of the sea at the UN – contemporary processes and Norwegian priorities.
+Mr. Andreas Kravik, Deputy Director, Legal Affairs Department, Ministry of Foreign Affairs, Norway